sql-js/sql.js/CONTRIBUTING.md

 ## Compiling SQLite with different options

-In order to enable extensions like JSON1 or FTS5, change the CFLAGS in the [Makefile](Makefile) and run `npm run rebuild`:
+In order to enable extensions like FTS5, change the CFLAGS in the [Makefile](Makefile) and run `npm run rebuild`:

 ``` diff
 CFLAGS = \